bio-phys/BioEn/README.rst

 (2) Experimental data from DEER/PELDOR measurements
 ---------------------------------------------------
 For the reweighting with experimental data including a nuisance parameter (here: modulation depth), the structure of the input files is extended and more information is needed.
 To use DEER data, the bioen options should contain ``--experiments deer``.
-In the case of DEER data, we can either perform reweighting over an ensemble of conformations with averaged spin-label rotamer states or over an ensemble of spin-label rotamer states with a single protein conformation.
+In the case of DEER data, we can either perform reweighting over an ensemble of conformations with  `averaged spin-label rotamer states <https://github.com/bio-phys/BioEn/blob/master/examples/DEER/conformation-refinement/conformer_refinement.ipynb>`_  or   over an  `ensemble of spin-label rotamer states with a single protein conformation  <https://github.com/bio-phys/BioEn/blob/master/examples/DEER/rotamer-refinement/POTRA/rotamer_refinement_potra.ipynb>`_.

 If an ensemble of conformations is investigated, provide for each label pair (e.g. 319-259) a single file of the experimental data (e.g., ``./test/deer/data/exp-319-259-deer.dat``) and ensemble member (e.g., ``./test/deer/data/conf0-319-259-deer.dat``).
 The experimental data file contains: